 (b) more than the permitted number of times, as that expression is defined in section 12(1),

-. and in the case of interruptions referred to in paragraph (a), the number of interruptions and the length of each interruption.
+and in the case of interruptions referred to in paragraph (a), the number of interruptions and the length of each interruption.

 6. The total number of complaints received.